Tragus Piercing Infections: Symptoms & Treatment

-Many people with piercings believe that chlorinated water can help keep their piercings clean, but this isn’t the case; it can be a major irritant.
+Many people believe that chlorinated water can help keep their piercings clean, but this isn’t the case; it can be a major irritant.

-If you wear makeup, be very careful about keeping your makeup away from your piercing.
+If you wear makeup, be very careful about keeping it away from your piercing.
 This shouldn’t be a problem with a tragus piercing in the way that it might be with facial piercings, but there are other risks associated with ear piercings.

 Fortunately, it’s not as hard as you may guess to prevent tragus piercing infections.
-The first key to take away from this is to have your tragus piercing performed by an experienced professional.
+The fundamental point to take away from this is to have your tragus piercing performed by an experienced professional.

 True professional body piercers know how to perform the piercing the right way and provide you with the guidance you need for proper aftercare.

-Your tragus piercing may cost slightly more when done by an experienced professional, but this small additional charge is defnitely worth it in the long run.
+Your tragus piercing may cost slightly more when done by an experienced professional, but this small additional charge is definitely worth it in the long run.

-The jewelry that you choose will also play a large part in whether you develop an infection or not.
-It’s important to choose hypoallergenic materials such as stainless steel and titanium for your jewelry to ensure that you don’t develop an infection.
+The jewelry you choose will also play a large part in whether you develop an infection or not.
+It’s important to choose hypoallergenic materials such as stainless steel and titanium for your jewelry to ensure you don’t develop an allergic reaction.

 Finally, your regular cleaning and care regimen is of the utmost importance.
-If you don’t follow the care guidelines you’ve been given, you put yourself at the unnecessary risk of developing a painful and annoying tragus piercing infection.
+If you don’t follow the care guidelines you’ve been given, you put yourself at unnecessary risk of developing a painful and annoying infection.

-In the vast majority of all cases, tragus piercings are very uneventful and don't lead to any complications.
+In the vast majority of cases, tragus piercings have a very uneventful healing process that doesn’t lead to any complications.